 Though there’s no doubt that climbing the career ladder takes a significant level of intelligence, there’s more to succeeding in a leadership role than having a high IQ.
-In fact, one of the most valuable qualities of a good leader is a high emotional quotient (EQ) and the ability to read people’s emotions and empathise with others.
+In fact, one of the most valuable qualities of a good leader is a high emotional quotient (EQ) and the ability to read people’s emotions and empathize with others.
 As a manager it is essential that you work well with people and are capable of establishing positive professional relationships, so could EQ be more important than IQ?

 What are the benefits of high EQ?

 - A study that compared outstanding managers with average managers found that 90% of the difference was accounted for by EQ.

 - The biggest indication of whether or not an individual will take the lead in their team is their emotional intelligence, even when their IQ and personality are taken into account.

 - Managers with well developed emotional intelligence skills are more likely to outperform revenue targets than those with underdeveloped emotional intelligence skills.

 - 67% of the attributes that employers look for are emotional intelligence competencies.

 - Employees with a manager with high emotional intelligence are four times less likely to leave than those with a manager with low emotional intelligence.

 What are the habits of high EQ leaders?